made2591/go-perceptron-go/README.md

 ### Updates

+2017-10-04: Introduced Recurrent Neural Network (Elman Network) with "learn to sum integer" task.
+Big refactoring in code (working on)

 2017-08-08: Introduced multi layer perceptron network definition with parametric number of hidden layer and neurons.
 Back propagation algorithm with different transfer function actived - I wanna thank you [dakk](https://github.com/dakk) because I was truly inspired by your code.

 2017-08-01: Introduced validation package and k-fold cross validation.